 Although automated workload management and concurrency scaling have greatly improved workload management, workload management is a critical point in ensuring a scalable system (and one of the weak points of Redshift)

-Since Redshift Workload Management is primarily based on queuing queries, very unstable runtimes can be expected if configured incorrectly.
+Since Redshift Workload Management is primarily based on queuing queries, very unstable runtimes can be expected if misconfigured.
 Consider switching from manual WLM to automatic WLM, in which queues and their queries can be prioritized.

 Consider whether concurrency scaling (for read-only workload) or short query acceleration makes sense in your environment.

 Consider compressing columns.
-This reduces the storage space required and also reduces the I/Os required by queries.
+This reduces the storage space and I/Os needed by queries.

-Redshift is completely unsuitable for this kind of workload.
-Not only because it is a column store, but also because there are no indexes that can be used (as in Teradata columnar).
+Redshift is entirely unsuitable for this kind of workload.
+Not only because it is a column store but also because no indexes can be used (as in Teradata columnar).

-- Choose the right method to distribute the data
+Choose the proper method to distribute the data.

 Use the DISTKEY to help Amazon Redshift join large tables.